Appearance

 Related Pages

-- Signal Validation -- The 7-stage safety checks
+- Signal Validation -- The sequence of safety checks

 - Execution Safety -- Automatic safety pauses, speed control, and error handling